 Tesla plans to lay off more than 10% of workforce as sales slump

-Tesla plans to lay off more than 10% of its employees, multiple news outlets report, as the electric vehicle maker continues to struggle through sales slump that began earlier this year.
+Tesla plans to lay off more than 10% of its employees, multiple news outlets report, as the electric vehicle maker continues to struggle through a sharp sales slump.

 Shares of Tesla fell nearly 3% in Monday morning trading after the news broke.